Marcus Trescothick: England's leading batsman, 2001–02

-Trescothick had been playing well in 2002, scoring 161 in the Sri Lankan series and being awarded the Player of the Series in the tri-nation NatWest Series (including a century in the final), until his season was cut short when he fractured his thumb while fielding.
+Trescothick had been playing well in 2002, scoring 161 in the Sri Lankan series and being awarded the Player of the Series in the tri-nation NatWest Series (including a century in the final), until his season was cut short when he suffered a fractured thumb whilst fielding.
 He returned for the fourth Test against India, scoring two half-centuries.
 Trescothick had mixed fortunes in the 2002 ICC Champions Trophy; he followed his century in the NatWest final with a man-of-the-match winning 119 against Zimbabwe, but failed to score as England lost to India and exited the tournament.

 In October, Trescothick was one of 11 players awarded "central contracts" by the ECB, which compensate a player's county for their lack of domestic appearances.

 Trescothick was overshadowed by Michael Vaughan during the 2002–03 Ashes series, averaging only 26.10 with a top score of 72 in comparison to Vaughan's average of 63.30 and three centuries.
 Trescothick averaged 31.60 across 10 matches in the VB Series, but England were outplayed by Australia throughout the tour.
 Trescothick failed to excel in the 2003 World Cup as England failed to qualify for the knock-out stages.
 In his five matches, Trescothick's top score was 58 against Namibia, with a tournament average of 23.20.